mgarutti/tui-qa-challenge/README.md

 At the end of the assessment, you should provide:

-1. A detailed report outlining any identified flaws and security concerns, along with recommendations for improvement.
+1. A **detailed report** outlining any identified flaws and security concerns, along with recommendations for improvement and with the proper priority flag.
-2. A comprehensive set of test cases, clearly described and ready to be executed.
+2. A **comprehensive set of test cases**, clearly described and ready to be executed.
+We expect 3 to 4 automated test cases (preference to Typescript or Playwright) and a README file with detailed instructions on how to run tests.
-3. Any other observations or suggestions you may have to improve the quality of the software.
+3. Any other **observations or suggestions** you may have to improve the quality of the software.

 ## Conclusion